-- 1. Before connecting the equipment under test make sure the CDT-240 is armed (refer to "Running a test" pg.13) - 2.
-Make sure cables are not exposed and always remove the G,N,L test leads from the front panel when using a power cord on the output and vice versa.
+- 1. Before connecting the equipment under test make sure the CDT-240 is not armed (refer to "Running a test" pg.13) - 2.
+Make sure cables are not exposed and always remove the G, N, L test leads from the front panel when using a power cord on the output and vice versa. - 3.
+Check ratings of EUT to verify that they meet the requirements.